CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 Save the file.

->  If you are doing the labs from a Windows machine, be sure to save the Terraform files with UTF-8 encoding.
+>  If you are doing the labs from a Windows machine, be sure to save the Terraform files with UTF-8 or ANSI encoding.
 (Notepad defaults to unicode encoding.)

 To see what you have done, run the following command: